alicepfp/pose-detection/README.md

 ## About The Project

-This project is dedicated to detecting and analyzing human poses in YouTube videos, with a particular focus on sports and contact sports.
-The goal is to create a comprehensive dataset for training machine learning models capable of tagging and predicting movements across various video sources.
+This version of the project focuses on detecting and analyzing human poses in videos of Muay Thai classes recorded by me.
+The primary objective is to create a robust dataset for training machine learning models capable of tagging and predicting movements throughout these videos.

-By utilizing the powerful YOLO (You Only Look Once) model, the system identifies human figures within video frames and extracts pose data for each detected individual.
+Leveraging the powerful YOLO (You Only Look Once) model, the system detects human figures in each video frame and extracts detailed pose data for every identified individual.

-A key component of the workflow involves downloading videos from YouTube and processing them into individual frames.
-These frames are then analyzed using YOLO's pose estimation capabilities.

-The extracted pose data serves as the foundation for building a dataset that enables the training of machine learning models.
-These models aim to evaluate, tag, and predict diverse types of movements across multiple video contexts.
+The extracted pose data forms the foundation of a comprehensive dataset, enabling the development of machine learning models designed to evaluate, tag, and predict various types of movements captured in the recorded videos.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>